Not All PDFs Are Alike

 Artists often supply PDFs with key features password-protected during the interim approval stage.
 This is so no one confuses the final art with the pre-approved copy or layouts.
 After the project is done, the customer receives a PDF for a specific purpose.
 It includes appropriate RGB, CMYK, DPI (color space and resolution) settings.

 This works well for several reasons.
 Interim files need to be small and generally require sRGB* color space.
 The final PDF includes more resources appropriate for the designated printer.

 Why Customers Receive PDF

 1. Customers generally expect a single document, when they ask for the “file.”
-Sending a folder full of (possibly OS-dependent) fonts, images and InDesign files would not only be confusing, most people would not have the required (expensive) applications to open them up.
+Sending a folder full of (possibly OS-dependent) fonts, images, and InDesign files would not only be confusing, but most people would not have the required (expensive) applications to open them up.

 2. Working PSD files can be complex with many layers and effects only the designer knows how to adjust.
 A working PDF can be massive—several hundred megabytes.
 This has the potential of crashing the customer’s computer if not properly configured.

 3. Color management is critical.
 Relinquishing this to someone with uncalibrated equipment could be disastrous.
 The customer may open up a document and think, ‘The skin tone doesn't look right’ so he punches up the red—not realizing that it’s his monitor, not the file, that is wrong.

 4. Prepress is an art unto itself.
 Decades ago, a production artist turned over mechanical paste-up boards to the printer or lithographer.
 Now, a designer must perform at least some of this work himself.
 Suppose the artist creates a color element to be overprinted.